 The Government brings new updates from time to time in the Goods and Services Tax.
-The GST tax mechanism was introduced to ease the complexities of the existing tax system for taxpayers.
-But the constant updates make things difficult for them instead.
-The reason for changes and updates could be anything.
-Mostly, the changes are done to make things easier for taxpayers.
-The best solution is to stay up-to-date occasionally to ensure compliance.
+In addition, the government introduced the GST tax mechanism to simplify the complexities of the existing tax system for taxpayers.
+However, the constant updates make things difficult for them instead.
+For instance, the reason for changes and updates could be anything.
+Nevertheless, tax authorities mostly implement changes to simplify processes for taxpayers.
+Ultimately, the best solution is to stay up-to-date occasionally to ensure compliance.

 Keeping up with amendments and updates to GST regulations for regular taxpayers